The Company Men: Plot

 When the publicly held shipbuilding corporation Global Transportation Systems, or GTX, is downsized in the midst of the recession, many employees are fired, including Bobby Walker.
-Walker is a white-collar, corporate ladder-climbing employee with a six-figure salary, a wife, and a teenage son and younger daughter.
+Walker is a white-collar, corporate ladder-climbing employee with a six-figure salary, a wife, a teenage son, and a younger daughter.

 Walker gets outplacement services from GTX but, without success, gradually loses luxuries such as his country club membership and his Porsche.
 He finally resorts to selling his expensive house (with a large mortgage) and moves his family in with his parents.
 Ultimately, Walker is forced to take a manual labor job working for his blue-collar brother-in-law, Jack Dolan, renovating a home.

 Executive Vice President Gene McClary challenges GTX CEO James Salinger and his strategy of employee cutbacks, questioning the ethics of spending money to build new corporate headquarters while laying off employees.
 Angry at being questioned by McClary, his longtime friend, college roommate, and first employee, Salinger asserts that the deep cuts are necessary to increase profits, to increase the stock price and discourage a rumored hostile takeover of the company.

 Later, it is determined that an additional round of lay-offs is necessary.
 Senior manager Phil Woodward, who, over the course of 30 years, had risen from the factory floor to the corporate offices (a decidedly rare accomplishment), is also fired.
 When McClary demands that senior HR manager Sally Wilcox, who is also his mistress, rehire Woodward immediately, she tells him that he, too, is being fired.
 He soon leaves his wife and moves in with Sally.

 Woodward's life quickly falls apart as employer after employer tells him he is either too old to start a new career, or too old to do jobs that those half his age find difficult.
 At his wife's request, Woodward goes out every morning as usual with his briefcase to keep his situation secret from the neighbors, but he cannot do anything to abate his mounting bills or his daughter's impending college tuition bill.
 Frustrated and depressed, he commits suicide in his garage by carbon-monoxide poisoning.

 Despite McClary's anger, he has become even wealthier as a shareholder of the firm because the value of his GTX stock options has increased due to the company's downsizing.
 Yet he feels guilty about his company ruining so many lives and wants to put people to work.
 Feeling the need for a change, he starts his own business in maritime shipbuilding, the previous specialty of GTX.
 Walker is the first person he hires.

 Walker arrives at the bare offices to help start a new business composed of many former GTX employees.